xpillons/azure-hpc/Compute-Grid-Infra/README.md

 Compute nodes are deployed thru VM Scale sets and Managed Disks, made each by up to 100 VMs instances.
 They are all inside the compute-subnet.

 ### Storage
-Depending on the workload to run on the cluster, there is a need to build a scalable file system.
+Depending on the workload to run on the cluster, there may be a need to build a scalable file system.
 BeeGFS is proposed as an option, each storage node will host the storage and metadata services.
 Several Premium Disks are configured in RAID0 to store the metadata in addition to the real store.
+For a small size cluster, there is an option to use the master machine as an NFS server with an attached data disk.

 ### Management
 A dedicated VM (the master node) is used as a jumpbox, exposing an SSH endpoint, and hosting these services :